 Under Article 1687 of the Civil Code, lack of consent from the other spouse has the following consequences for third parties:

 The applicant for registration of immovable property must submit a registration application to the Property Registry Office, enclosing documents proving the facts set out in the Property Register.
-The documents normally required are as follows: public deed; property certificate; evidence of payment of stamp duty and municipal property tax; mortgage cancellation document, where applicable.
+The documents normally required are: public deed; property certificate; evidence of payment of stamp duty and municipal property tax; mortgage cancellation document, where applicable.
 If these documents are already registered with the Property Registry Office, only their references need to be indicated.

 In addition, if the application is submitted by a representative of the applicant, their power of attorney must be included with the application.
 However, under Article 39 of the Property Register Code, lawyers, notaries and solicitors do not need to include a power of attorney in order to apply for registration.